vigenere23/Memento/README.md

 ## To do

-- Creating art for hero-backgrounds
 - Creating a database for the notes
-- Finishing creating the basic view partials (components)
+- Creating a model for the notes
+- Adding a footer
 -